jameslintaylor/PopSwift/README.md

 # fizzy (pop)  - *wrapping [pop](https://github.com/facebook/pop) for happy use in Swift*

-[facebook/pop](https://github.com/facebook/pop) is awesome, and it could be even more awesome in Swift.
-PopSwift is all about making that happen ☺️.
+[facebook/pop](https://github.com/facebook/pop) is awesome.
+Swift gives it the chance to be even more awesome.
+Let's do this ☺️!

 # Usage